 Today, the federal highway program is funded by a gasoline tax of 18.4 cents on every gallon sold at the pump.
 That money is supposed to be going into steel, concrete, and asphalt in the ground.
 Instead, too much of it is being siphoned off by bureaucrats and special interests in Washington.

-And so Congressman Tom Graves and I are going to introduce the Transportation Empowerment Act.
+And so Congressman Ron DeSantis and I introduced the Transportation Empowerment Act.
 Under our bill, the federal gas tax would be phased down over five years from 18.4 cents per gallon, to 3.7 cents.
 And highway authority would be transferred proportionately from the federal government to the states.

 Under our new system, Americans would no longer have to send significant gas-tax revenue to Washington, where sticky-fingered politicians, bureaucrats, and lobbyists take their cut before sending it back with strings attached.
 Instead, states and cities could plan, finance, and build better-designed and more affordable projects.